home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Pre-requisites

 The Plugwise Smile(s) in your network will be automatically discovered and shown on the integrations dashboard.
 You will need the Smile ID, which serves as its password.
-You can find thi 8-character string printed on the sticker on the bottom of your Smile.
+You can find this 8-character string printed on the sticker on the bottom of your Smile.
 Repeat this for each individual Smile.

 {% include integrations/config_flow.md %}